The-OpenROAD-Project/OpenROAD-flow-scripts/flow/designs/asap7/mock-array-big/README.md

 sufficiently high frequency, then specifying minimum input delays during exploration is premature.
-Minimum input delay is a constraint that belongs at the end the development cycle when the design is well established and won't change and the concern is to lock down the macro for it's specific operating frequency.
+Minimum input delay is a constraint that belongs at the end the development cycle when the design is well established and won't change and the concern is to lock down the macro for its specific operating frequency.

 Choosing a strategy for Element/constraint.sdc combinational paths
 ------------------------------------------------------------------